-The blue-collar worker shortage has long been a problem that the American economy has attempted to remedy.
+The blue-collar worker shortage has long been a problem for the American economy.
 Despite the attention the issue has received, there have been few successful solutions.

 The move toward a more contingent workforce is happening now.
 The question isn’t whether it will grow, but by how much it will grow.
 This shift will lead to greater pressure on businesses to identify and hire contingent workers who can get the job done.

 Thirty-seven percent of blue-collar-heavy companies reported a measurable adverse impact of the worker shortage on the company’s profitability versus just 9 percent of white-collar-heavy companies, according to a study by The Conference Board.

 Gaining access to better talent

 The U.S. workforce shortage—especially for blue-collar workers—is expected to continue through at least 2030, according to The Conference Board.

 Dismal growth in the working-age population

 Disappointing recovery in overall labor force participation